Can I buy a home with a 700 credit score?

-Having a great credit score can save you thousands of dollars – even tens of thousands – in the long run.
+Having an excellent credit score can save you thousands of dollars — even tens of thousands — in the long run.

-As we mentioned above, 700 is in the “good” range for FICO scores.
+As we mentioned above, 700 is in the “good credit score” range for FICO scores.
 So lenders aren’t likely to ding you for it.

-If you want the lowest rate possible, it might be worth trying to raise your score by at least a few points before applying.
+If you want the best rate possible, it might be worth trying to raise your score by at least a few points before applying.

 Strategies to raise your score above 700

 The single biggest element in the calculation of your FICO score is the timely payment of bills.
-This makes up 35% of your score.
+Payment history makes up 35% of your score.

 But, with your 700 FICO score, you probably already know that.
 So let’s assume you’ll continue doing so.

-- DO pay down your credit card debt – You must keep each of your card balances below 30% of its credit limit.
+You must keep your credit utilization below 30%.
 Below that 30%, further improvements will earn you only a few points.
 But a few points is a lot in these circumstances.
-By coincidence, 30% is also the proportion of your score that card balances influence
+By coincidence, 30% is also the proportion of your score that credit card balances influence.

-- DON'T open new credit accounts – Each credit application gives your score a small hit from which it will usually recover within a few months.
+Each credit application gives your score a small hit from which it will usually recover within a few months.
 But, separately, it will also pull down the average age of your accounts.
-And that age contributes 15% of your credit score
+And that age contributes 15% of your credit score.

-- DON'T close old credit accounts – If you close an old account unnecessarily, that, too, will reduce the average age of your accounts
+If you close an old line of credit unnecessarily, that, too, will reduce the average age of your accounts.

-Perhaps you monitor your credit score, so you know exactly what you’re working with when you apply for a mortgage.
+Perhaps you monitor your credit with free credit score apps from the major credit bureaus, so you know exactly what you’re working with when you apply for a mortgage.